 The results should be interpreted with caution because the risk of DNA may reflect differences in how services are provided in different areas and how this is recorded (e.g. whether services are provided via primary or secondary care).
 We were able to analyse the data for only a limited number of equality groups (age group and sex) because of a lack of available data by other characteristics.
-The SIMD includes aspects of income deprivation, rurality/remoteness and health outcomes and is, therefore, not an ideal measure of socioeconomic deprivation for our purpose.
-In the future, further analysis might benefit from using only the income deprivation domain of SIMD and Board-specific deciles.
+The SIMD includes aspects of income deprivation, rurality/remoteness and health outcomes and is therefore not an ideal measure of socioeconomic deprivation for our purpose.
+In the future, further analysis might benefit from using only the income deprivation domain of SIMD and/or use board-specific deprivation deciles.
+Furthermore, where a population is widely dispersed and there is relatively greater mixing of socioeconomic groups within datazones (as is the case with Highland), area-based measures of deprivation such as SIMD may not be a good discriminator of populations who are more and less deprived.
 We did not have individual measures of deprivation available to us and we did not perform multivariate analysis to consider multiple characteristics together (e.g. SIMD, sex and age).
-First, and not follow up (return) appointments were used because of quality issues with the data for the later appointments.
-The circumstances of the DNA and the urgency of the treatment will affect whether the patient is referred back to their GP or put back on the waiting list, therefore, it may be that second or third appointment patterns would look different.
-The DNA risk for males in gynaecology relates to a small number of appointments.
-Male attendance at gynaecology clinics may be a coding error (we were unable to verify this) but may reflect appointments by those who are considering or are in gender transition or invited to fertility clinics.
+First, and not second or third appointments were used because of quality issues with the data for the later appointments.
+The circumstances of the DNA and the urgency of the referral will affect whether the patient is referred back to their GP or put back on the waiting list, therefore, it may be that second or third appointment patterns would look different.